jialand/15-466-f25-base4/README.md

 #### Sources:

-I mainly use GPT to help me understand the codebases and create the pipeline.
+GPT is used to help understand the codebases and create the pipeline.

 The font is from [Google Font](https://fonts.google.com/specimen/Delius?lang=en_Latn&categoryFilters=Feeling:%2FExpressive%2FCute).